Get insider access

 JLab Audio GO Air POP True Wireless

 The JLab Audio GO Air POP True Wireless and the JBL Vibe Buds True Wireless are budget-friendy earbuds with different strengths.
 If you make a lot of phone calls, the JLab are a good choice, because their mic does a better job separating your voice from any noise around you.
 They're also better at blocking out the sound of chatty coworkers than the JBL.
-On the other hand, the JBL have a more balanced sound out of the box, charge faster, and come with a companion app that lets you customize their sound.
+On the other hand, the JBL, charge faster and come with a companion app that lets you customize their sound.

 JBL Vibe 100TWS True Wireless